My Philosophy: Treating the Causes of the Problem

 ourselves, and it was definitely a trial-by-fire way to learn how to

 practice medicine.
-When I look back, I treated an amazing variety of
+When I look back, I realize that I treated an amazing variety of

-illnesses during the 10 years I practiced at the plantation and became
+illnesses during the 10 years I practiced at the plantation, and I became

 However, the problem with that type of